The Lady in the Lake

 The Lady in the Lake is a 1943 detective novel by Raymond Chandler featuring the Los Angeles private investigator Philip Marlowe.
 Notable for its removal of Marlowe from his usual Los Angeles environs for much of the book, the novel's complicated plot initially deals with the case of a missing woman in a small mountain town some 80 miles (130 km) from the city.
-The book was written shortly after the attack on Pearl Harbor and makes several references to America's recent involvement in World War II.
+The book was written shortly after the attack on Pearl Harbor (December 1941) and makes several references to the United States' then-recent involvement in World War II.

 Plot

-Derace Kingsley, a wealthy businessman, hires Marlowe to find his estranged wife, Crystal.
-Kingsley had received a telegram from Crystal about two weeks before stating that she was divorcing him and marrying her gigolo boyfriend, Chris Lavery.
-But when Kingsley ran into him, Lavery had claimed that he hadn't seen her and didn't know where she was.
+Derace Kingsley, a wealthy businessman, hires Philip Marlowe to find his estranged wife, Crystal.
+Kingsley had received a telegram from Crystal about two weeks before, stating that she was divorcing him and marrying her gigolo boyfriend, Chris Lavery.
+But when Kingsley ran into him, Lavery had claimed that he had not seen her and did not know where she was.

-Marlowe begins his investigation with a visit to Lavery in the neighbouring town of Bay City.
-But while watching Lavery's house, Marlowe is threatened by the tough cop Al Degarmo, who suspects him of harassing Lavery's neighbour, Dr. Almore.
+Marlowe begins with a visit to Lavery in the neighbouring Bay City.
+But while watching Lavery's house, Marlowe is threatened by the tough police officer Al Degarmo, who suspects him of harassing Lavery's neighbour, Dr. Almore.
 Marlowe discovers that Almore's wife had died under suspicious circumstances and that her death was probably hushed up by the police.

-Marlowe moves his investigations to Kingsley’s vacation cabin at Little Fawn Lake.
-Kingsley has given him a note to the caretaker, Bill Chess.
-Chess is depressed over having been abandoned by his wife, Muriel, at about the same time as Crystal disappeared.
-As Marlowe and Chess walk over the property, they discover a drowned body that Chess identifies as his wife, bloated from decomposition and almost unrecognisable except by her clothes and jewellery.
-Chess is arrested for his wife's murder and Marlowe doubtfully returns to Los Angeles.
-On the way, he interviews some hotel employees who remember a woman matching Crystal's description and volunteer that a man was with her; their description of the man resembles Lavery.
+Next Marlowe visits Kingsley’s vacation cabin at Little Fawn Lake with a note to the caretaker, Bill Chess.
+Chess is depressed over being abandoned by his wife, Muriel, at around the same time as Crystal disappeared.
+As Marlowe and Chess walk over the property, they discover a drowned body that Chess identifies as his wife by her clothes and jewellery.
+When Chess is arrested for her murder, Marlowe returns doubtfully to Los Angeles and on the way interviews some hotel employees.
+These remember a woman matching Crystal's description in the company of a man resembling Lavery.

-Marlowe returns to Bay City to interview Lavery again.
+Marlowe now returns to Bay City to interview Lavery again.
 At the house he finds Mrs. Fallbrook, who says she is the owner and has found a gun on the stairs.
-Once she has left, Marlowe ascertains that the gun has been fired and, after a search, finds Lavery murdered in the bathroom.
-Then he goes back to Kingsley, who offers him a bonus to prove Crystal didn't do it.
-Marlowe returns to Lavery's house, calls the police and reports the murder.
+Once she has left, Marlowe discovers Lavery’s murdered body in the bathroom.
+He contacts Kingsley, who now offers him a bonus to prove Crystal did not do it.